barnharts4/public-markdown-docs/Databricks-Alluxio-Demo-no-internal-links.md

     become_user: hdfs
     ignore_errors: yes
 ```
-* [egdp-tf-app-egap-apiary Federation component](about:blank): Inner-source Terraform application used to configure Waggledance, Alluxio, and the federation layer for our Analytics Platform Data Lake.
+* `egdp-tf-app-egap-apiary Federation component`: Inner-source Terraform application used to configure Waggledance, Alluxio, and the federation layer for our Analytics Platform Data Lake.
   * List of cross-region S3 buckets to access via Alluxio specified as a Terraform variable.
   * Alluxio created/configured by using the `eg-tf-mod-alluxio` Terraform module and configuring it with the above list of buckets.
   * Waggledance instance created by using the `apiary-federation` Terraform module, which also configures the PathConversion Hive filter in Waggledance to use the same list of buckets.
-* [egdp-tf-app-egap-databricks](about:blank): Inner-source Terraform application to deploy Databricks to the EG Analytics Platform.
+* `egdp-tf-app-egap-databricks`: Inner-source Terraform application to deploy Databricks to the EG Analytics Platform.
   * Alluxio client jar configured in each Databricks cluster using code similar to:
 ```shell
 #!/bin/bash